-Over the past 25 years, organisations have rolled out policy after policy in the name of governance and risk management and they tend to be dry unengaging documents that focus on wrong behaviours and consequences and are looked on by management as an enforcement instrument and by employees as management protection.
+Over the past 25 years, organisations have rolled out policy after policy in the name of governance and risk management.
+They tend to be dry unengaging documents that focus on wrong behaviours and consequences and they are looked on by management as enforcement instruments and by employees as “butt-covering” management protection.

 Very often, they are expressed in terms which do not align particularly well with organisational values.